5 Tips to Improve Sleep for People with Dementia

-Dementia causes changes in the brain that can worsen sleep.
+Dementia is associated with brain changes that can worsen sleep.
 Someone with Alzheimer’s or dementia can experience frequent waking, troubled sleep, or being awake at night.
-To help them (and you) get better rest at night, gerontologist Julia Larimer shares 5 tips that improve sleep in dementia.
+To help them (and you) get better rest at night, gerontologist Julia Larimer shares five tips that improve sleep in dementia.

 A good night’s sleep slows cognitive decline, prevents falls and injuries, improves mood, and helps balance the sleep-wake cycle.